-Arizona, Arkansas, Delaware, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Texas and Utah.
+Arizona, Arkansas, Delaware, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas and Utah.
 We’re rapidly expanding into other states, too — check out our availability map to see if your state is coming soon!View state map

 We’re getting there as fast we can!
 Because each state is regulated differently, it takes longer to get into some states than others.
 Sign up for a notification when we get to your state.

 Policyholders can transfer states if Root is offered in the new state.
 Check the availability map to see if the new state is covered and contact customer support to make the change.

 Driving ability is the single largest factor we consider when deciding your quote, as you can see in this colorful graph (look at all that orange!).